-Anyone who has a Facebook business or fan page is likely, at some point, to want to create a video to promote that page, or something within the page.
-I know, I’ve done it with some of my other online projects, so I want to go through a quick and easy way you can use free software on your Mac (which is already likely to be pre-installed!) to produce a great little promotional video that you can use on YouTube or Facebook
+Anyone who has a Facebook business or fan page is likely, at some point, to want to create a video to promote that page.
+I know, I’ve done it with some of my other online projects, so I want to go through a quick and easy way you can use free software on your Mac (which is already likely to be pre-installed!) to produce a great little promotional video that you can use on YouTube or Facebook.

 The Software You’ll Need

 The very first thing you’ll need isn’t really software at all, but is in fact some photos.
 Decide what you want your video to be about – in our case, it’s Mr Bluescrubs advertising a web store that he can be purchased (along with many other things) from.
 So, we’re going to need some photos of Mr Bluescrubs, holding various items of jewellery or other things that are for sale.
 4 or 5 photos should be plenty but do make sure they’re good quality photos as this will be the main view of your video.

 Once you’ve got your photos you have a choice now.
 You can add captions directly to the photos using image editing software (such as Affinity Photo, Adobe Photoshop or something similar) or you can use the video creation software we’ll talk about in a moment to add captions.